mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 9: Base configuration for postCSS.{.caption}

-One really cool thing about Vite is that it comes with postCSS functionality built-in.
+One cool thing about Vite is that it comes with postCSS functionality built in.
 The only requirement is that you have a `postcss.config.js` file in the project's root.
 Notice how we are not doing much configuration for those plugins except for defining them.
 Let's review the code above:

 * `postcss-import` the base for importing CSS stylesheets.
 * `postcss-import-ext-glob` to do bulk `@import` of all CSS content in a directory.